Best Practices: Product Security and AV Networks

 IEEE 802.1X is an international standard for connection-based device authentication.
 It enables organizations to regulate and control devices that can join a network, reducing the risk of unauthorized access to wired and wireless networks.
 802.1X is used to confirm that all network-attached devices are authorized, while stopping unauthorized access at the port level.
 802.1X uses Extensible Authentication Protocol to communicate between the Supplicant – the device requesting access, and the Authenticator – the entry point to the network, as well as between the Authenticator and the Authentication server.

-As part of the secure Pro Series ecosystem, Extron Pro Series control products support the 802.1X standard and allow users to upload digital certificates to support multiple authentication methods under 802.1X.
+Many Extron products support the 802.1X standard and allow users to upload digital certificates to support multiple authentication methods under 802.1X.

 SNMP is the standard protocol for managing basic functions on a network.
 A component of the Internet Protocol Suite, SNMP is a way for devices on the network to share information.
 It allows network management tools utilized by IT departments to query for information such as device names, descriptions, MAC addresses, device locations, and system up time.

-Extron Pro Series control products support the SNMP standard and allow users to update basic information on these devices.
+Many Extron products, including control products, support the SNMP standard and allow users to update basic information on these devices.
 Additionally, SNMP can be enabled and configured using Extron Toolbelt software.

 Extron Multi-Network Control Processors